janelim0414/coms6111_p1/README.md

 - search.py: implementation of IR system
 - requirements.txt: required modules for running the program
 - .gitignore: ignores `venv` files generated, prevents pushing unrelated files to repo
-- transcript.txt: runs of your program on the 3 test cases (per se, wojcicki, milky way)
+- transcript.txt: runs of our program on the 3 test cases (per se, wojcicki, milky way)

 ### How To Run
 1. Clone this repository